Dr Ellen McWilliams

 Ellen’s teaching and research interests are in the fields of women's writing, Irish, American, and Canadian literature, and writing and diasporic identity.

-She has received a number of awards for research, including an AHRC Fellowship, a Fulbright Scholar Award, and a British Library-Eccles Centre Visiting Fellowship in North American Studies.
+Ellen has received a number of awards for research, including an AHRC Fellowship, a Fulbright Scholar Award, a John F. Kennedy Institute for North American Studies Visiting Fellowship - Free University of Berlin, and a British Library-Eccles Centre Visiting Fellowship in North American Studies.